icheft/Secure-Person2Person-P2P-Micropayment-System/README.md

 This is not really possible since the client is well implemented.
 But if it does, server will handle:

 ![](docs/img/2021-12-20-23-32-49.png)

+#### When Clients Exceed Thread Limit

+The server will notice and soon prompt that it has now detected more clients that it can handle.
+The client that triggers this action will have to wait until some other online users exit the server.
+The client will expect to see some "waiting".

+This part has been properly shown in the demo session.

 ### Terminating Server Program